 If a student already owns a desktop computer that meets their college or department’s specifications, it may be an acceptable alternative, as long as the student does not have any courses that require them to bring a laptop to class.
 Borrowing or purchasing a mobile device for use on campus is still strongly recommended for the reasons stated above.

 While some students bring their own laptop device to campus, we recognize not all students currently have access to a laptop.
-In response, Iowa State University has developed two options to support students who may be in this situation: funding available through the Coronavirus Aid, Relief, and Economic Security (CARES) Act; and a Laptop Loaner Program.
+The University Library has a short-term tech lending program available to students.
+Equipment available includes laptops, chargers, hotspots and more.

-If you have questions about the Laptop Loaner Program please contact the University Library at firstname.lastname@example.org.
+If you have questions about the program please contact the University Library at email@example.com.

 Laptop computer and software purchasing